purplebugs/cypress-playground/README.md

 Now hit the "Resume" button to contiue running all the steps.

 Now undo the changes to the file, in other words, comment out the pause statement again.

+### Try running other tests

+Try running other tests under the example folder by navigating back the test running and selecting one or more test to run.

 ### Stop cypress.io